 - Java agent API: Use the API to control, customize, or extend the functionality of the Java agent.

-- Browser instrumentation: Integrate the Java agent with browser monitoring to gain visibility into end-user activity.
+- Browser instrumentation: Integrate the Java agent with to gain visibility into end-user activity.

 - Circuit breaker for Java custom instrumentation: Use a circuit breaker to protect applications from over-instrumentation.